Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 Trump's meeting with Kim Yong Chol and other North Korean officials lasted around an hour and 20 minutes.
 The president shook hands and posed for pictures outside the White House with members of the North Korean delegation.

-More: Trump says North Korea delegates will deliver letter from Kim Jong Un about summit

-More: Donald Trump team seeks to nail down details of Kim Jong Un meeting

-The warm words and measures toward the North Koreans came less than a year after Trump attacked Kim Jong Un as "Little Rocket Man" and all but threatened to destroy his country it continued to threaten the United States and it allies with nuclear weapons.
+The glad-handing marked a stark contrast, coming less than a year after Trump attacked Kim Jong Un as "Little Rocket Man" and all but threatened to destroy his country it continued to threaten the United States and it allies with nuclear weapons.
+For his part, Kim once referred to Trump as a "dotard."

 The last such meeting came in late 2000, when lame duck President Bill Clinton hosted an envoy who brought a letter from then-North Korea leader Kim Jong Il, the current leader's father.
 That session did not lead to a meeting between Clinton and the elder Kim.

+The Korean War between the split nations ended with an armistice in 1953.
+The two sides are again talking about a peace treaty, and Trump indicated that could be part of his meeting with Kim in Singapore.

+"Can you believe we're talking about the ending of the Korean War?"
+Trump said at one point.

-The letter from the younger Kim arrived little more than a week after Trump issued his own letter to the North Korean leader canceling a summit that had been scheduled for June 12 in Singapore.
+The letter from the younger Kim arrived little more than a week after Trump issued his own letter to the North Korean leader canceling a summit after it had first been scheduled for June 12 in Singapore.

 In that message, Trump hit Kim for "the tremendous anger and open hostility" of statements he made after the scheduling of the summit, including attacks on U.S. officials who called for verifiable denuclearization of North Korea.